huggingface/blog/gaussian-splatting.md

 Finally, there is growing research interest in [Embodied AI](https://ieeexplore.ieee.org/iel7/7433297/9741092/09687596.pdf).
 This is an area of AI research where state-of-the-art performance is still orders of magnitude below human performance, with much of the challenge being in representing 3D space.
 Given that 3D Gaussian Splatting yields a very dense representation of 3D space, what might the implications be for Embodied AI research?

-These questions call attention the the method.
+These questions call attention to the method.
 It remains to be seen what the actual impact will be.

 ## The future of graphics